 - Use mechanisms to verify tickets without direct contact (such as: infrared or QR code scanners).

 - Disinfect bus compartments and other places that people frequently touched (such as doors and handles) at the end of each trip, or if passenger causes spread of droplets (such as: sneezing, coughing without a muzzle or vomiting).

 - If a confirmed case is registered among passengers, the bus must be suspended until finishing the disinfection (According to the directions of the Ministry of Health).

 - It is allowed to use the full capacity of the bus (100%) and it is not necessary to leave an empty seat between each passenger and the other, with an emphasis on the obligation to wear a mask and ensure that everyone is fully vaccinated with two doses.

 - Use the same seat for the same passenger throughout the trip.

 - Only passengers with seat tickets are allowed to get on the bus.
 Individuals are not allowed to stand inside the bus.

-- Consider requiring passengers to carry their luggage and personal belongings themselves while riding the bus (wherever possible).
+- Consider asking passengers to carry their luggage and personal belongings by themselves while in the bus (where possible).